Analogue World Equities | Core Pillar

 How This Segment Adds Value

-• Valuation discipline Often trades at attractive multiples during periods of depressed commodity prices
+• Valuation discipline Often trades at attractive multiples during commodity downturns, offering compelling entry points into essential physical assets

 Selection and Construction

-• Position sizing Diversified across 8–15 holdings, position limits 3–8%
+• Position sizing Concentrated yet diversified: 8–15 high-conviction holdings, individual position limits 3–8% to balance conviction with risk control

 Why It Matters